 Is It Best To Replace Your Windows When You’re Replacing Your Siding?

-If you’re thinking of giving your home’s exterior a top-to-bottom makeover with new siding, it makes sense to consider replacing your windows simultaneously.
+If you’re thinking of giving your home’s exterior a top-to-bottom makeover with new siding, it makes sense to consider doing a window replacement simultaneously.
 Besides enhancing your home’s aesthetics, you want to ensure its energy efficiency is not compromised with faulty windows.
 So, yes, it is best to replace your windows when you’re replacing your siding.

 Benefits Of Replacing Windows And Siding Concurrently